Get

 12. Keep Kitty Indoors

-It is vitally important that you keep your cat indoors for at least 2 weeks.
+It is vitally important that you keep your cat indoors for at least the first month if you’re planning to eventually provide outdoor access.
 For the first few days, up to a week, you should allocate a room in the new house as their safe space where they can unwind after the move.
-Ensure it is filled with all their blankets, bedding, toys, feeding bowls, and litter box.
+Ensure it is filled with all their blankets, bedding, toys, feeding bowls, hiding spots, scratching posts, perches, and litter boxes.

 13. Scent Mark